jwheare/playdar.js/README.md

         Playdar.client.go();
     };

-Since SoundManager works via a flash object that's loaded asynchronously, you need to wait for the soundManager.onload event before calling `Playdar.client.go()`, or else you may end up calling SoundManager functions before it's ready.
+Since SoundManager works via a flash object that’s loaded asynchronously, you need to wait for the soundManager.onload event before calling `Playdar.client.go()`, or else you may end up calling SoundManager functions before it’s ready.

 You now have a couple of methods available for registering and playing Playdar streams: